chialab/rna-cli/README.md

 # RNA CLI

-> A CLI to rule them all
+> A CLI to rule them all.

-A CLI for common projects.

 ## Install
 ```sh